 Please email your submission (your paper and cover letter) to firstname.lastname@example.org with “2012 Student Note Competition” in the email subject line.

 Q. I think I may want to submit a piece but I’m not sure.
 Can I get help?

 A. Yes!
-Lauren or Megan can help with questions and concerns such as: choosing/refining a topic, conducting research and writing, format and style, logistics of writing a paper in conjunction with a seminar or as an independent 2-credit writing project, requirements of the Competition, benefits of publishing, etc. PLEASE email Lauren or Megan (They can be reached via email firstname.lastname@example.org and email@example.com)if you are considering submitting a piece but feel apprehensive for whatever reason.
+Alice, Sei, or Divya can help with questions and concerns such as: choosing/refining a topic, conducting research and writing, format and style, logistics of writing a paper in conjunction with a seminar or as an independent 2-credit writing project, requirements of the Competition, benefits of publishing, etc. PLEASE email Alice, Sei, or Divya (They can be reached via email at email@example.com, firstname.lastname@example.org, and email@example.com)if you are considering submitting a piece but feel apprehensive for whatever reason.